divisha-sunny/Sales_Analysis/README.md

 * Access a detailed overview of Internet Sales per Products, allowing effective monitoring of the best-selling products.
 * Monitor internet sales over time against the budget through a dashboard equipped with graphs and key performance indicators.
 * Utilize a Power BI dashboard that updates data once a day and provides the capability to filter data by customer or product for enhanced analysis and insights.

+# Data Cleansing & Transformation (SQL)

+To create the necessary data model for conducting analysis and meeting the business needs outlined in the user stories, the following tables were extracted using SQL.
+All the data sources are in SQL Server, except for the sales budgets, which are in Excel format.
+The sales budgets data source was connected to the data model in a subsequent step of the process.

+Below are the SQL statements for cleansing and transforming the required data.